eg9y/PS5bot/readme.md

 - Double quotes on text is required
 - Anything after the `//` are comments for clarification.
 Remove them if you try to copy paste this example (including the `//`).
+- for Target, make sure you have no carts in your account already

 ### Credit Cards supported